 How does inflammatory myofibroblastic tumor form?

 Scientists are always working to understand how tumors form, but it can be hard to prove.
-We know that in some cases of IMT, chromosomes (the parts of your cells that contain all of your genes) break apart and get put back together in the wrong way.
+We know that in some cases of IMT, chromosomes (the structures in your cells that contain all of your genes) break apart and get put back together in the wrong way.
 This can cause cells to not function like they should.
 In IMT, a gene called ALK can join with other genes.
 Your doctor may look for this change in chromosomes to confirm that your tumor is IMT.

 What is the prognosis for someone with inflammatory myofibroblastic tumor?